Special Report: The man who cost Greece billions

 In Athens, a group of Syriza supporters gathered around wine and meze in the leafy yard of a house in the leftist district of Exarcheia.
 The group was split between those who had wanted Tsipras to get a bailout deal and keep Greece in the euro, and those who advocated ending austerity - even if it meant going back to the drachma.

 What was unanimous, however, was sympathy for Tsipras.
-"He may not have political experience but he is honorable and a fighter,” said Nikos Kapios, 80, a retired actor at the gathering.
+"He may not have political experience but he is honourable and a fighter,” said Nikos Kapios, 80, a retired actor at the gathering.

 At the weekend Tsipras reshuffled his cabinet, replacing several ministers who opposed the new EU deal.
 With Syriza divided, Tsipras, who remains popular with voters, may decide to hold another election later this year.
 "If he doesn't make it,” said Kapios, “the blame is with his own comrades.”